-The Gustine Municipal Airport lies approximately 7.5 miles south of the proposed project site; Ahlem Farms Airport, a private aircraft landing strip, is located approximately 2.4 miles to the northeast (tollfreeairline.com 2021).
+The Merced Airport is located approximately 7.5 miles north of the proposed project site; Red Top, a private aircraft landing strip near Chowchilla, is located approximately 6.5 miles to the south.
 The project site is not located within any Airport Influence Area as indicated in the Merced County Airport Land Use Compatibility Plan (Merced County ALUC 2012).
 According to the 2030 Merced County Emergency Operations Plan, freeways and major county roads, including those in the vicinity of the project site, would be used as primary evacuation routes in the event of a natural hazard, technological hazard, or domestic security threat.

-According to California Fire and Resource Management Program Fire Hazard Severity Zone map, the proposed project area is within the Local Responsibility Area (LRA), with an Unzoned designation.
-The threat of wildfire hazard in that area is determined to be unlikely (CAL FIRE 2007).
+According to California Fire and Resource Management Program Fire Hazard Severity Zone map, the proposed project area is within the Local Responsibility Area (LRA).
+The westerly portion of the project site is designated as Unzoned; the easterly portion is designated as LRA Moderate.
+The threat of wildfire hazard in the project area is determined to be unlikely to moderate.
+(CAL FIRE 2007)

-The proposed project site is not in an area identified by the California Geological Survey as having soils that are likely to contain naturally occurring asbestos (USGS 2011).
+The proposed project site is not in an area identified by the California Geological Survey as having soils that are likely to contain naturally occurring asbestos (USGS 2016).
 Therefore, no naturally occurring asbestos is expected in on-site soils that could be disturbed during construction; this issue will not be discussed further.